What You’ll Learn 🖥️

 Display type options

-You can display signals over a 1 period or 2, 3, or 4 periods which can be selected from the dropdown list.
+You can also choose to display signals over 1, 2, 3, or 4 periods, which can be selected from a dropdown menu.

 X and Y tick types

-The X-Y recorder offers different tick types for the X and Y-axis.
-You can select between:
+The X-Y recorder supports various tick types for both the X and Y axes.
+You can select from the following options:

 Automatic,